Testing the Solvability of Systems of Linear Inequalities: Uniform asymptotic validity

-We consider now a setting where some entries of the matrix \( A(Q) \) ($\in \mathbb{R}^{p\times d}$), as well as some components of \( b(Q) \) are unknown and must be estimated from the data.
-Our inference procedure is uniformly valid for large families of data-generating processes that satisfy the assumptions outlined below.
-Throughout, we focus on a semi high-dimensional setting in which the dimension of the unknown components of \( b \) and $A$ remains bounded, while the dimensions of their deterministic components are allowed to vary arbitrarily, as the sample size increases.
-The restrictions that we impose on the dimensions of the problem are summarized in Assumption \ref{assSSLSUC0} below.
+In this subsection, we formally state the restrictions on the class of null DGPs ${\cal Q}_0$ under which we establish the uniform asymptotic validity of the testing procedure introduced in Section \ref{subsectionEAM}.
+Throughout, we focus on a semi–high-dimensional setting in which the number of estimated components of $A$ and $b$ remains bounded, while the number of the deterministic components of $A$ and $b$ is allowed to grow arbitrarily with the sample size, as summarized in Assumption \ref{assAVEAM0} below.

 To simplify the analysis, we assume that the number of columns of $A$ is fixed, while the number of rows may grow with the sample size.
 Let $K \cup U = [p]$ denote a partition of $[p]$, such that $i\in K$ iff $A_{ij}$, for $j\in[d]$, and $b_i$ are known and not subject to estimation.
 Thus $U$ denotes the set of indices $i$ such that either $b_i$ is unknown or $A_{ij}$ is unknown for some $j\in [d]$.
 Let $p^u:=|U|$ and $p^k=|K|$.
 We impose the following assumption.\footnote{It is possible to allow the number of columns of $A$ to grow with the sample size; what matters is that the number of estimated components of $A$ remains uniformly bounded.} We let $\Pi^u(\lambda)(\cdot)$ denote the projection on on the $U$-coordinates defined by